 If ethanol is not available in your area, then methanol injection is the next best solution to making power on these cars.
 Methanol injection has the added benefits of increasing the octane, decreasing the intake manifold temperatures, and cleaning the valves.
 Increasing the octane and decreasing the intake manifold temperatures will both move you further away from the knock threshold and thus make the car safer while allowing you to make more power.
 So if you're going to eventually spend $400 on a walnut blast to clean the valves, you might as well spend $470 on an AEM Meth kit and receive the added benefits.

 I recommend the AEM v2 meth kit spraying pure VP m5 methanol with the medium nozzle (500cc).
 Pure methanol is better than 50/50 water meth.
 Our goal is to add fuel.
 Pure VPM5 will drop the charge temps significantly and will make 15-25 hp more than M1 or M3.
 If you have to run a 50/50 water meth mixture, then run the largest nozzle (1000cc).
-Set the controller to start spraying at 8psi and be spraying full at 22 psi.
+Set the controller to start spraying at 10psi and be spraying full at 14 psi.
 For a TMIC the nozzle is installed in the intercooler outlet tank (reference GS TMIC as it has a port included).
-For a FMIC the nozzle is installed in the interooler pipe before the throttle body.
+For a FMIC the nozzle is installed in the intercooler pipe 6-8 inches before the throttle body.

 * I do not like the Snow Performance kits and they are not compatible with pure meth